amantaya/grazing-interaction/docs/project boards/Cameratraps2 Kanban.md

 ## Daily Tasks

-## Folders That Need Renaming (Before Renaming Make Sure It Has Metadata)
+## Photos That Need Renaming (Before Renaming Make Sure It Has Metadata)